tomster/collective.hostout/collective/hostout/README.txt

 You use commands others have made via the extends option.
 Name a buildout recipe egg in the extends option and buildout will download and merge any fabfiles and other configuration options from that recipe into your current hostout configuration.
-The following are examples of builtin plugins others are available on pypi.
+The following are examples of builtin plugins.
+Others are available on pypi.

 see hostout.cloud_, hostout.supervisor_, hostout.ubuntu_ or
 hostout.mrdeveloper for examples.